Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 Take a look at [Code of Conduct and Migrations](https://docs.tornevall.net/display/TORNEVALL/Code+of+Conduct+and+Migrations#CodeofConductandMigrations-PHPVersions) for an extended explanation about how PHP is used.

 * PHP: [Take a look here](https://docs.woocommerce.com/document/server-requirements/) to keep up with support.
 As of aug 2021, both WooCommerce and WordPress is about to jump into 7.4 and higher.
 Also, [read here](https://wordpress.org/news/2019/04/minimum-php-version-update/) for information about lower versions of PHP.
 This plugin is written for 7.0 or higher.
-* **Required**: WooCommerce: v3.5.0 or higher!
+* **Required**: WooCommerce: v3.5.0 or higher - preferably *always* the latest release!
-* **Required**: [SoapClient](https://php.net/manual/en/class.soapclient.php) with xml drivers and extensions.
 * **Required**: SSL - HTTPS **must** be **fully** enabled.
 This is a callback security measure, which is required from Resurs Bank.
-* Curl is highly **recommended** but not necessary.
-We suggest that you do not trust only PHP built in communications as you may loose important features if you run explicitly with "streams".
-* PHP streams?
-Yes, you still need them since SoapClient is actually using it.
+* **Required**: CURL (php-curl).
-* WordPress: Preferably at least v5.5.
+* WordPress: Preferably simply the latest release.
 It is highly recommended to go for the latest version as soon as possible if you're not already there.
 See [here](https://make.wordpress.org/core/handbook/references/php-compatibility-and-wordpress-versions/) for more information.

-= SoapClient =

-**SoapClient is required** for all actions related to "after shop", debiting, refunding, annulments, and so on.
-Also, your site has to be fully reachable with SSL/HTTPS. **For full list of requirements, look below.**

 = Contribute =

-Help with translation of the plugin by joining [Crowdin](https://crwd.in/trwbc)!
+Translations are currently under reconstruction as Resurs Bank has requirements of how they should look and be implemented.

-If you'd like to contribute to this project, you can either sign up to [github](https://github.com/Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/issues) and create an issue or use the old [Bitbucket Project](https://tracker.tornevall.net/projects/RWC) to do this on.
-The full project status can be found [at this dashboard](https://tracker.tornevall.net/secure/Dashboard.jspa?selectPageId=11200) since that's where the project started.
+If you'd like to contribute to this project, you can now sign up with [Resurs Bitbucket](https://bitbucket.org/resursbankplugins/resursbank-woocommerce/) and start creating pull requests.
+There are an old issue tracker that will in time be discontinued and replaced with [Resurs JIRA](https://resursbankplugins.atlassian.net/jira/software/c/projects/WOO).
+The old issue tracker is located [here](https://tracker.tornevall.net/projects/RWC) where most of the to-do list still reside.

 == Installation ==